Krishanu-1988/Python-Funs/README.md

 # Python-Funs
-This repo contains various python scripts for example purposes
+This repo contains various python scripts for example purpose